mims-harvard/GNNGuard/README.md

 More details about ogbn-arxiv dataset can be found [here](https://ogb.stanford.edu/docs/nodeprop/#ogbn-arxiv).

 Find more details about Disease Pathway dataset at [here](http://snap.stanford.edu/pathways/).

+For graphs with structural roles, a prominent type of heterophily, we calculate the nodes' similarity using graphlet degree vector instead of node embedding.
+The graphlet degree vector is generated/counted based on the Orbit Counting Algorithm ([Orca](https://file.biolab.si/biolab/supp/orca/)).

+## Miscellaneous

+Please send any questions you might have about the code and/or the algorithm to <xiang_zhang@hms.harvard.edu>.

 ## License